-Black+Decker made the BPACT08WT portable air conditioner more than a decade ago and it has thrived ever since.
-It’s as good and as a reliable HVAC device as any you can get.
+Black+Decker made the BPACT08WT portable air conditioner more than a decade ago, and it has thrived ever since.
+It’s as good and as reliable an HVAC device as any, you can get.
 That’s why people who oned it keep coming back because they know what they’re buying.

-In 2020, you can even get one with the newer updates design:
+In 2024, you can even get one with the newer updated design: